Multi-view biomedical foundation models for molecule-target and property prediction: Results

-The correlations plotted in Fig. \ref{fig:modelembeds}D are computed between the Euclidean distance of the pre-trained models and Tanimoto distance of the fingerprints over the same molecules used above.
-It can be seen that there is moderate correlation between pre-trained embedding and the fingerprints, demonstrating the validity of the embeddings.
+The correlations are computed between the Euclidean distance of the pre-trained models and Tanimoto distance of the fingerprints and plotted in Fig. \ref{fig:modelembeds}D. It can be seen that there is moderate correlation between pre-trained embedding and the fingerprints, demonstrating the validity of the embeddings.
 Overall, Text exhibits the highest correlation, followed by Graph and Image.
 Image is most correlated to the MACCS fingerprint, which is expected given that it is used in one of the ImageMol model's pre-training tasks~\cite{zeng_accurate_2022}.
 Finally, we note that the correlation with fingerprints only serves as a sanity check and strong agreement with fingerprints is not necessarily desirable for all down stream property prediction tasks, because each fingerprint is tailored using a limited set of hand-engineered features.
-A key objective of learning pre-trained multi-view embeddings is to achieve richer, more flexible representations that are tunable across many downstream tasks.
+A key objective of learning pre-trained multi-view embeddings is to achieve richer, more flexible representations.

 \FloatBarrier